CSBP-CPSE/OpenTabulate/README.md

 After installing the package, initialize the OpenTabulate environment by running

 ```
-$ opentab --initialize
+$ opentab --initialize DATA_DIR
 ```

-which creates `~/.opentabulate` and other subdirectories.
+where `DATA_DIR` is a path to a (preferably empty) directory.
+This configures OpenTabulate to read, write and organize data in `DATA_DIR`.

 ## Documentation